kb-dk/solr-and-snippets/corpus_analysis/README.md

+# Sex, death and sonnets

-# If there are any sonnets, do they rhyme and what are they about?
+If there are any sonnets, do they rhyme and what are they about?

 I have since many years been a great fan of Kenneth Ward Church's tutorial ["Unix for